-The rapid increase in the importance of information in the world and advances in technology are directing individuals to entertain, shop and watch movies on the internet (Keser & Semerci, 2019).
+The rapid increase in the importance of information in the world and advances in technology are directing individuals to entertain, shop and watch movies on the Internet.
 Activities that require people's active participation in social life are changing and making their way into the digital environment.
 There are countless benefits that technology brings to human life.
-The Internet, which is increasingly used in the world and in Turkey, is an effective communication and information sharing tool, and it significantly facilitates working and daily life.
+The Internet, which is increasingly used in the world and Turkey, is an effective communication and information-sharing tool, and it significantly facilitates working and daily life.
 The most important opportunity that the Internet offers to human life is the equality of opportunity it brings in information and communication.
 With this facility offered by the Internet, traditional communication methods that require considerable investments have transformed, and Internet users have begun to share their knowledge and ideas with the rest of the world easily and cost-effectively.
-From communication to information sharing, from journalism to media reading, from promotional activities to travel and vacations, from public services to banking and shopping, from entertainment to social interactions and intercultural interactions, from health services to education, the Internet brings positive innovations and novelties to people's lives as a convenience in various areas that concern their daily life (Turanalp, 2016).
-In addition to its convenience and benefits, the Internet can also lead to serious problems such as uncontrolled use of information, lack of information separation, overloading of information, insecurity of information, cybercrimes, and Internet addiction (Kim and Kim, 2002; Keser, Kavuk & Numanoglu, 2021).
+From communication to information-sharing, from journalism to media reading, from promotional activities to travel and vacations, from public services to banking and shopping, from entertainment to social interactions and intercultural interactions, from health services to education, the Internet brings positive innovations and novelties to people's lives as a convenience in various areas that concern their daily life (Turanalp, 2016).

+In addition to its convenience and benefits, the Internet can also lead to serious problems such as uncontrolled use of information, lack of information separation, overloading of information, insecurity of information, leading to cybercrimes and Internet addiction (Kim & Kim, 2002).

-Problematic internet usage or internet addiction, on the other hand, refers to the pathological use of internet and computers or technology at a level that causes significant disruption or dysfunction in different dimensions of daily life such as relationships, education, and physical health (Varghese & Fayard, 2016).
-In another definition, it is stated as the occurrence of sadness as a result of the individual's inability to control internet usage and / or the disruption of the functionality of daily activities (Shapira et al., 2000).
-The earliest experimental research on problematic internet usage was conducted by Young (1996).
-As a result of the study, whether the internet was addictive or not and problems related to its abuse were discussed.
+Problematic Internet usage or Internet addiction, on the other hand, refers to the pathological use of the Internet and computers or technology at a level that causes significant disruption or dysfunction in different dimensions of daily life such as relationships, education, and physical health (Varghese & Fayard, 2016).
+In another definition, it is stated as the occurrence of sadness as a result of the individual's inability to control Internet usage and / or the disruption of the functionality of daily activities (Shapira et al., 2000).
+The earliest experimental research on problematic Internet usage was conducted by Young (1996).
+As a result of the study, whether the Internet was addictive or not and problems related to its abuse were discussed.

-When the study in question conducted by Young (1996) is examined, it is seen that problematic internet usage is like pathological gambling and the criteria used to operationalize problematic internet usage are reliable and valid.
+When the study in question conducted by Young (1996) is examined, it is seen that problematic Internet usage is similar to pathological gambling, and the criteria used to operationalise problematic Internet usage are reliable and valid.
 Despite these methodological deficiencies, Young is thought to have started a new academic research area (Widyanto & Griffiths, 2007).
-Various definitions of problematic internet behavior are included in the literature.
-It is seen that many terms such as abuse of the internet, problematic internet usage, internet addiction and compulsive internet usage are offered, and special definitions are made for each term (Greenfield, 1999).
+Various definitions of problematic Internet behaviour are included in the literature.
+It is seen that many terms such as abuse of the Internet, problematic Internet usage, Internet addiction and compulsive Internet usage are offered and special definitions are made for each term (Greenfield, 1999).